majisti/interview-challenge-react/README.md

 It is built with react and redux, via the [create-react-app][1] project.
 It uses a [free to use API][2] to fetch information about the spells.

+In addition, there is a favorite feature to mark a spell as a favorite.
+This is built with NestJS, the source of the server being located in `./api`.
+When a spell is marked as a favorite, it is stored in the database and the UI will display it at the top to the spell list for ease of access.

+A spell can also be removed from favorites.

 **➡️ Don't worry, you don't need to know anything about Dungeons & Dragons!**

 ## Installation